Effect of growth hormone Locus polymorphism on weight gain of gosling

 Results and Discussion: Genotypes pattern of 1, 2 and 3 were recognized.
 Frequencies of 1, 2 and 3 patterns resulted 48.15, 44.44 and 7.15 percent, respectively.
 Results indicated that GH genotypes affected live weight of gosling in 1 and 2 month of age, the 3th pattern had heavier live weight in these periods.
 Despite of heavier live weight in pattern 3, for months of 3, 4 and 5 no significant differences observed among them.
 Low frequency of pattern 3, that affected live weight in gosling, can be increased in study population in favor of this pattern.
 The results of this research showed that the growth hormone gene and especially exon 2 of this gene can be considered as a genetic marker in the selection of geese for the weight gain trait.

-Conclusion: Considering that the economic coefficient of egg production in geese is of great importance and is more important than the increase in the weight of breeding geese, and the economic activities of the station are more in line with increasing the number of chicks produced per breeding goose, considering The negative correlation between egg production and weight gain in geese implies the low frequency of the effective genotype on the weight gain of geese in this station, because the selection in Malekan station was mainly aimed at increasing the egg laying rate and just opposite to the growth rate of geese, which caused an increase in the frequency of the effective genotype.
-It has been effective on laying eggs and reducing the frequency of genotypes on the weight gain of goose chicks.
+Conclusion: Given the considerable importance of the economic coefficient of egg production in geese, which outweighs the emphasis on increasing the weight of breeding geese, and considering that the economic activities of the station align more closely with augmenting the number of chicks produced per breeding goose, the observed negative correlation between egg production and weight gain in geese suggests a lower prevalence of the effective genotype influencing the weight gain of geese in this station.
+The selection focus at Malekan station has predominantly aimed at enhancing the egg laying rate, in stark contrast to the growth rate of geese.
+Consequently, this deliberate selection has led to an increase in the frequency of the effective genotype impacting egg laying and concurrently a reduction in the frequency of genotypes influencing the weight gain of goose chicks.

 Keywords